 - possibilities for challenging harmful forms of masculinity in favour of more positive forms which fight against VAW, rather than perpetuate or foster it.

-The workshop will engage kids on: An interactive approach to examining the Spectrum of Violence; understand the power of language; consider men’s role in ending VAW that will help in the fight on violence against women and contribute to positive views of men.
+The workshop will engage kids on: an interactive approach to examining the Spectrum of Violence; understanding the power of language; considering men’s role in ending VAW that will help in the fight on violence against women and contribute to positive views of men.